-Cell phones are not to be used for conversations involving confidential student or employee information.
+Cell phones are not to be used for conversations involving confidential student or employee information, unless going through an encrypted service to do so on the phone.
 School district-provided cell phones devices are not to be loaned to others.